To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

-Moving from 2D images to 3D shape classification, \textbf{ModelNet40} \citep{wu20153d} provides a more complex benchmark dataset for shape recognition consisting of 12,311 CAD models across 40 common object categories.
+Moving from 2D images to 3D shape classification, \textbf{ModelNet40} \citep{wu20153d} provides a more complex benchmark dataset, consisting of 12,311 CAD models across 40 common object categories.
 The version most commonly used in recent works is a pre-aligned variant \citep{sedaghat2016orientation}, as confirmed by high $m(p_X)$.
 We also apply the metric per class (\Cref{fig:MN_ind_dete_results}), indicating that certain classes are more canonicalized than others.
-Consistent with our intuition, the FF setting outperforms other augmentation strategies, demonstrating that here augmenting destroys useful information and makes the learning task harder.
+Consistent with our intuition, the FF setting outperforms other augmentation strategies, suggesting that training augmentation can destroy useful information contained in orientations.

-Shifting to molecular property prediction, \textbf{QM9} consists of 133k small stable organic molecules with $\leq$ 9 heavy atoms, together with scalar quantum mechanical properties \citep{qm9datasetpaper,qm9}. $m(p_X)$ shows that QM9 is highly canonicalized with respect to rotations (see also \Cref{fig:dataset_vis_creation}).
+Shifting to molecular property prediction, \textbf{QM9} consists of 133k small stable organic molecules with $\leq$ 9 heavy atoms, together with scalar quantum mechanical properties \citep{qm9datasetpaper,qm9}. $m(p_X)$ shows that QM9 is highly canonicalized with respect to rotations; see also \Cref{fig:dataset_vis_creation}.
 The molecular conformers were generated using the commercial software CORINA \cite{qm9}, which contains options to align SMILES strings by default \citep{sadowski1994comparison,schwab2010conformations,corina}, an example of user-defined canonicalization (as in \Cref{fig:dist_symm_breaking}) where we do not have direct accces to the canonicalization function.
 Analyzing the decision boundary of $m(p_X)$ allows for fine-grained analysis of this unknown canonicalization, and can be used to probe the canonicalization for discontinuities (see \Cref{app:qm9}).
-We find that the degree to which equivariance is beneficial varies per property (also seen in e.g. \cite{liao2022equiformer}; see \Cref{app:qm9} for additional properties), \emph{yet for nearly all properties, training augmentation/equivariance still helps performance!} We next consider a molecular dataset that has non-scalar labels to further study this behavior.
+We find that the degree to which equivariance is beneficial varies per property (also seen in e.g. \cite{liao2022equiformer}; see \Cref{tab:qm9_aug_mae} for all properties), \emph{yet for nearly all properties, training augmentation/equivariance still helps (or does not significantly hurt) performance, even on the original test set!} This is akin to computer vision, where augmentations like blurring induce distribution shift yet still aid performance.
+We next consider a molecular dataset with non-scalar labels to further investigate.